Deformities - Injuries

 Carpal tunnel syndrome

-Diagnosis is clinical but in ambiguous cases elctrophysiological tests may help, keeping though in mind that other entities like a cervical herniated disc can mimic carpal tunnel syndrome.
+Diagnosis is clinical but in ambiguous cases elctrophysiological tests may help, keeping in mind that other causes like a cervical herniated disc can mimic carpal tunnel syndrome.
 When medical history is short, conservative means may be used (immobilization in a cast, anti-inflammatory drugs).

 Long-term outcome after surgery depends on the preoperative duration of symptoms and the degree of pressure on the entrapped nerve.